 What is a seizure?

-Normally, the brain produces small electrical signals when the brain cells and nerves send messages to one another.
+When brain cells and nerves send messages to one another, the produces small electrical signals.
 A seizure or fit happens when ordinary brain activity is suddenly upset because electrical activity from one part of the brain has spread uncontrollably to other parts of the brain for a short time.

 What causes seizures?